-- the siting, scale and design respects the character of the surrounding area; and - 2. the local road network can safely accommodate the additional traffic; and - 3. provision is made for off-road vehicle parking and cycle parking/storage in accordance with Local Plan policy T2.
+- 1. the siting, scale and design respects the character of the surrounding area; and - 2. the local road network can safely accommodate the additional traffic; and - 3. provision is made for off-road vehicle parking and cycle parking/storage in accordance with Local Plan policy T2.

-- 5.1 This policy is in accord with the NPPF which promotes healthy, inclusive and safe communities, 11 and adds local detail to strategic Local Plan policies COM14 and LHW1.
+- 5.1 This policy is in accord with the NPPF which promotes healthy, inclusive and safe communities,11 and adds local detail to strategic Local Plan policies COM14 and LHW1.
 It guards against the unnecessary loss of valued services, facilities, and open spaces in the village which enable many different forms of social interaction, support healthy lifestyles and which are well-used.
-For instance, in the NDP Village Survey, 78% of respondents said that they made use of the village hall. - 5.2 Whilst the development of new community facilities is not anticipated during the plan period, provision will be supported subject to the policy criteria as to impact on surroundings, to generation and parking. raffic The evidence for this policy 5.3 Supporting evidence for this policy can be found in: 11 NP PPF chapter 8.
-Hougl thton Neighbourhood Development Plan · Submission draft · September 2021 14
+For instance, in the NDP Village Survey, 78% of respondents said that they made use of the village hall. - Whilst the development of new community facilities is not anticipated during the plan period, 5.2 any which do come forward together with proposals for the enhancement of existing provision will be supported subject to the policy criteria as to impact on surregeneration and parking. oundings, traffic The evidence for this policy 5.3 Supporting evidence for this policy can be found in: 11 NPPF chapter 8.
+Houg hton Neighbourhood Development Plan · Referendum version · March 2022 15

-- NPPF chapter 8 Promoting safe and healthy communities
+- NPPF chapter 8 Promoting safe and healthy communities.

-- Local Plan policies COM14, LHW1 and T2
+- Local Plan policies COM14, LHW1 and T2.

 - NDP Village Survey.

-Plan 5: Community services, facilities and recreational open space
+Plan 5: Community services, facilities and recreational open space (Policy Map)